Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Explaining Entanglement Spectrum Splitting with Locally Conserved Quantities

 where $P_a$ is a projector onto the sector $a$.
 That is, the reduced density matrix has a thermal form with effective inverse temperature $\beta = 4\tau_0$.
-Then we would have an entanglement Hamiltonian simply proportional to the Hamiltonian $H_L$ of the left-moving chiral edge CFT \eqref{eq:cfth} projected onto the sector $a$.
+Then we would have an entanglement Hamiltonian simply proportional to the Hamiltonian $H_L$ of the left-moving chiral edge CFT Eq.~\eqref{eq:cfth} projected onto the sector $a$.
 As previously noted, though, under this Hamiltonian, all the states of a given conformal dimension are degenerate, so there must be additional terms in the entanglement Hamiltonian.
-Cardy has more recently argued\cite{Cardy2016} in the context of quantum quenches that one can generalize the assumption of \eqref{eq:qig} to include also conservation laws which are integrals of irrelevant local boundary operators $\Phi_i$ and $\overline{\Phi}_i$ (left- and right-moving, respectively) other \footnote{The additional boundary operators should be such that they are boundary limits of purely chiral (holomorphic or anti-holomorphic) bulk operators.} than the energy-momentum tensors $T(x)$ and $\overline{T}(x)$, leading to a Generalized Gibbs Ensemble (GGE):
+Cardy has more recently argued\cite{Cardy2016} in the context of quantum quenches that one can generalize the assumption of Eq.~\eqref{eq:qig} to include also conservation laws which are integrals of irrelevant local boundary operators $\Phi_i$ and $\overline{\Phi}_i$ (left- and right-moving, respectively, in the bulk, with coinciding boundary limits \footnote{I.e., the additional boundary operators should be such that they are boundary limits of both purely chiral (holomorphic $\Phi_i(z)$ or anti-holomorphic $\bar{\Phi}_i(\bar{z})$) bulk operators.
+(This is the case, e.g., for the energy momentum tensor: $\Phi_{i=1}=T(x)$ and $\bar{\Phi}_{i=1}=\bar{T}(x)$ in the notation of Table \ref{table:modereps} of Appendix \ref{app:details}.
+These are equal, i.e.,~$T(x)=\bar{T}(x)$, at a conformally invariant boundary such as the one under consideration.)}, $\Phi_i(x)=\overline{\Phi}_i(x)$, corresponding to the boundary operator) other than the energy-momentum tensor $T(x)$ and $\overline{T}(x)$, leading to a Generalized Gibbs Ensemble (GGE):

-That is to say, we now introduce a more fine-grained ansatz to guide $|G\rangle$ closer toward the actual topological ground state on the surface of the cylinder by deforming $|G_*\rangle$ with a more complete set of irrelevant boundary operators \footnote{The actual ground state on the surface of the cylinder of any such two-dimensional chiral topological system can be fully represented in this manner, upon inclusion of a sufficient number of operators $\Phi_i(x)$ and $\overline{\Phi}_i(x)$.}.
-When we calculate the reduced density matrix $\rho_L$ by tracing out the right-moving parts of the above expression, we obtain a GGE form for $\rho_L$,
+That is to say, we now introduce a more fine-grained ansatz to guide $|{\bf G}\rangle$ closer toward the actual topological ground state on the surface of the cylinder by deforming $|{\bf G}_*\rangle$ with a more complete set of irrelevant boundary operators \footnote{The actual ground state on the surface of the cylinder of any such two-dimensional chiral topological system can be fully represented in this manner, upon inclusion of a sufficient number of operators $\Phi_i(x)$ and $\overline{\Phi}_i(x)$.}.
+When we calculate the reduced density matrix $\rho_{L,a}$ by tracing out the right-moving parts of the above expression, we obtain a GGE form for $\rho_{L,a}$,